-Description The subjects comprise a two storey semi detached villa.
-Accommodation Ground Floor - Entrance Vestibule, Hall, Living Room, Sitting Room, Dining Room, Kitchen and Shower Room with WC.
-Half Landing- Bedroom and Bathroom with WC.
-First Floor - Three Bedrooms.
-Gross internal floor area (m2) Approximately 162 square metres or thereby.
-Neighbourhood and location The subjects are located within a well established residential estate in the town of Ardrossan where local amenities can be found.
+Accommodation Ground Floor - Entrance Vestibule, Hall and Sitting Room.
+First Floor - Living Room, Two Bedrooms (one with en-suite shower room), Kitchen with Utility Cupboard and Bathroom with WC.
+Attic Floor - Two Bedrooms (one with en-suite cloakroom with WC).
+There is also an annexe to the rear of the property which comprises hall, living room, kitchen, bedroom and shower room with WC.
+100m with vvo.
+Gross internal floor area (m2) Approximately 309 square metres or thereby (including the annexe).
+Neighbourhood and location The subjects are located within a well established residential estate close to the shore front in the town of Ardrossan where local amenities can be found.
 Age Approximately 120 years.
 Weather Dry with clouds overhead during the time of our inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimneys pertaining to the property appear to be of stone/brick construction, rendered and pointed externally.
-One may be shared with the neighbouring property.
+The chimneys pertaining to the building are of stone construction, pointed externally.
+These appear to be shared with the neighbouring property.